seal-io/docs/docs/operation/template/index.md

 }
 ```

-As a capturable result, the value type of `endpoints` or `walrus_endpoints` must be a string [map](https://developer.hashicorp.com/terraform/language/expressions/types#map), for example, the JSON form is `{"grafana_console":"http://localhost:3000","prometheus_console":"http://localhost:9090"}`.
-Since Terraform doesn't support declaring the type of output, if need an explicit type conversion, please try [tomap](https://developer.hashicorp.com/terraform/language/functions/tomap) function.
+Type of the output value of `endpoints` or `walrus_endpoints` must be a string [map](https://developer.hashicorp.com/terraform/language/expressions/types#map).
+For example, the JSON form is `{"grafana_console":"http://localhost:3000","prometheus_console":"http://localhost:9090"}`.
+Since Terraform doesn't support declaring the type of output, if you need an explicit type conversion, please try the [tomap](https://developer.hashicorp.com/terraform/language/functions/tomap) function.

+> Note:
+> - When the endpoint's hostname, usually in the form of an IP address, is the same as Walrus's local IP address, Walrus will replace the hostname with the [Walrus server address](../setting#server).
+> - Adopting the above mutation, you will be able to access the resource exposed from the embedded Kubernetes cluster.